dPys/PyNets/README.md

 Citing
 ------
-A manuscript is in preparation, but for now, please cite ALL uses with the following entry:
+A manuscript is in preparation, but for now, please cite all uses with the following entry:
 ```
 @CONFERENCE{
     title = {PyNets: A Reproducible Workflow for Structural and Functional Connectome Ensemble Learning},